hadleyhzy34/FCPR/README.md

 We implement and evaluate our model with PyTorch [@paszke2019pytorch] on
 hardware: CPU Intel i7-12700 and single GPU Nvidia RTX3090.

-For 3DMatch&3DLoMatch benchmarks, at the first stage of triplet pairs initialization module, we select 10240 number of entries
+For 3DMatch&3DLoMatch benchmarks, at the first stage of triplets initialization module, we select 10240 number of entries
 ${N_c = 10240}$ as number of candidate pairs and further filter via spatial consistency to choose 512 number of pairs ${N_g = 512}$.